 A better solution is to create multiple groups based on the Oracle Data Safe resources and features that the groups need to access.
 The features are categorized as Assessment (includes both Security Assessment and User Assessment), Data Discovery and Data Masking, and Activity Auditing.
 These categories are important to understand because it impacts how you create groups.

-For example, suppose you have an IT Compliance users and IT Security users created in IAM.
+Let's examine the example in the figure at the top of the page.
+Suppose you have an IT Compliance users and IT Security users created in IAM.
 Your IT Compliance users are responsible for ensuring legal compliance related to data protection and only need to use Activity Auditing.
 The IT Security users are responsible for protecting sensitive data and need to provide data sets to testers and developers.
 They require access to the Data Discovery and Data Masking features.
 With this information, you might create two groups in IAM called

 IT-Security, assign the users to their appropriate groups, and then in the Oracle Data Safe Console, grant the groups their necessary privileges.
 The